wtsky/javascript-style-guide/README.md

 From [Steve Kwan](#kwan-best-practices):

-    However, I don't write my code to impress the parser.
+> However, I don't write my code to impress the parser.
 I write it for the people after me who will have to understand it.
-And I personally find code much easier to understand if variable declarations occur close to the context where they are being used.

 <a name='types'>Types</a>
 -------------------------